 Meet MarieMy maternal grandmother, Marie, was a baker.
-I was very little but I remember going to the county fair one year and instead of going to the rides, we went right to the venue for the baking competition.
+I was very little, but I clearly remember going to the county fair one year and instead of going to the rides, we went right to the venue for the baking competition.
 My grandmother said, “Well, I’ll be,” at the sight of her name written on a huge piece of butcher paper tacked to the wall.

 Why Food is Romantic

 My mother made spaghetti for my father on one of their earlier dates, so one family story goes.
 He raved about how wonderful the sauce was, something my mom didn’t understand as she’d made it from the French’s seasoning packet.
 (She understood later, after she’d had his mother’s cooking, but I digress.)
 He says he made up his mind right then that my mom was a keeper.

 But the deal was really sealed when he went home to meet her parents, and he had my grandmother’s Sunday dinner complete with pie.
 He knew he’d fallen into the good gravy.

 As if that weren’t romantic enough, my grandfather once told me that he had worked at the sawmill with a lot of single, young fellows who were always talking about their big plans for Friday and Saturday night.
 Come Monday lunchtime they were watching with envy as he unpacked his lunch pail, which had dessert from Sunday supper right on top.
 And maybe underneath a pasty that was still warm.
 I asked him if he ever shared and he said, “A bite sometimes, to encourage them to settle down.”

 Marie’s recipes were a few scant lines, like the technical challenge on the Great British Baking Show.
 Whisk the wet, add the dry and bake.
 Right.
 A visit with my grandparents always meant cookies, a cake, pie, crisp, or a cobbler, often with fruit from the garden she kept, and determined by how much of what she had on hand.